 2. Eczema and Skin Infection Treatment.

-Studies show that carnosol and Carnosic acid inhibit the expression of the pathogens responsible for the development of acne.
+Studies show that carnosol and Carnosic acid inhibit the growth of the pathogens responsible for the development of acne.
 In particular, the studies show that carnosic acid plays a vital role in forcefully suppressing various skin inflammatory responses that lead to skin diseases.

-Chamomile tea is also beneficial for the skin.
+In addition, Chamomile tea is also beneficial for the skin.